 In the fabulous glow of the moon.

-Snowdrifts sleep on the edge of the forest
+Snowdrifts sleep on the edges of the forest

 Like big snow elephants.